knobs-dials/wetsuite-dev/README.md

 focusing on providing the data and tools and other infrastructure to make it easier for researchers to do so.

-...this, so far, is far form done, an mostly a repository to test installs from github.
+...this, so far, is an early repository test to test installs from github.

 This repository is split into:
 - `notebooks` groups - which are introduced below